Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

  ![CosmosDB](/img/cosmosdb_emulator_3.png)

 4. **Create the Database and Container**
-Create a collection called `Stacks`, which corresponds to `DatabaseName` in the `appsettings.json` file below and a container id called `Menu`, which is the name of domain object.
+Create a collection called `Stacks`.
+This must match the value of the `CosmosDb:DatabaseName` setting in the `appsettings.json` file, shown below.
+Create a container id called `Menu`, which is the name of your domain object.
 If, when you created your project, you chose a different domain object name, you should use this name for your container.
 Finally choose `/id` for your partition key.

 ![CosmosDB](/img/cosmosdb_emulator_1.png)